MonlamAI/admin/.github/ISSUE_TEMPLATE/rfj.md

 _Define any new or important concepts used in this RFJ._

 ## 4. Key results
 _What are the targeted results and deadlines for this job?
-(Copy from here and adjust as needed.)_
+(Copy from the OKRs and adjust as needed.)_

 ## 5. Metric definition
 _Provide a description and examples of acceptable quality._